University of Chicago requirements isn’t exactly easy to accomplish. Why?

 Interviews for the University of Chicago admissions are conducted on and off the campus.

 Face-to-face is always a good way to show your interest in something.
-That’s why I recommend that your student does one of these.
+That’s why we recommend that you do one of these.

-- On-Campus interviews your student is interviewed by a fourth-year student in the Office of College Admissions in Rosenwald Hall.
+- On-Campus interviews you will be interviewed by a fourth-year student in the Office of College Admissions in Rosenwald Hall.
 And, guess what?
 The University actually has a current list of the UChicago student interviewers.
-When your student goes for their interview, they’re bound to see one of these lovely faces there.
+When you go to your interview, you’re bound to see one of these lovely faces there.

 - For Off-Campus interviews: Off-campus interviews are conducted by UChicago alumni.
-For off-campus interviews, your student should come armed with the following:
+For off-campus interviews, you should come armed with the following:

 - Knowledge of UChicago